 Phosphorus content varied between 132.7 and 186.7 mg/100 g.
 Phosphorus is essential for bone and teeth development, nucleic acid synthesis, and energy metabolism (Serna and Bergwitz, 2020).
 The levels observed in this study align with the findings of Gutema and Hailemichael, (2021), who reported phosphorus concentrations ranging from 570 to 5330mg/100g in dried fish products from selected parts of Ethiopia.

-Table 2: Minerals Proximate composition (mg/100g) of dried fish samples
+Table 2: Proximate composition of minerals in dried fish sample (mg/100g)